 - Associate Dean for International Education, Global Education Office

 “As Associate Dean for International Education, I am one of the first school officials to greet our new international students when they arrive on campus.
 I lead Washington College’s campus internalization efforts by working with faculty and staff to develop and promote study abroad, international student programming, and campus events.
 Additionally, I oversee the development and management of GEO’s international exchange programs portfolio, faculty-led short-term programs, and the virtual Global Classroom initiative.
-In this role, I collaborate with the provost to increase the level of interest, support, and involvement in international education among students and faculty.
+In this role, I collaborate with the provost to increase interest, support, and involvement in international education among students and faculty.
 By creating and supporting international curricular and co-curricular offerings, I facilitate our students’ growth as global leaders.”